Using Apptainer Containers¶

 To verify your current cache directory, use:

-echo $SINGULARITY_CACHEDIR
+echo $APPTAINER_CACHEDIR

 Using a custom cache directory¶

-space, you can set a custom cache directory to any other high-capacity location provided by your system:
+To avoid filling up your $HOME space, you can set a custom cache directory to any other high-capacity location provided by your system:

-export SINGULARITY_CACHEDIR=custom_directory/
+export APPTAINER_CACHEDIR=custom_directory/

-To make this change permanent, so that it is set each time you log in, add it to your .bashrc
+To make this change permanent, so that it is set each time you log in, add it to your .bashrc:

-echo "export SINGULARITY_CACHEDIR=custom_directory/" >> ~/.bashrc
+echo "export APPTAINER_CACHEDIR=custom_directory/" >> ~/.bashrc

-And reload the .bashrc
+And reload the .bashrc settings:

 source ~/.bashrc